sarahelhnbaly/App-DiscoverIT/APP-SRS.md

 n/a

 ## 4. Supporting Information
-If you would like to know the current state of this project, please visit the GluGuide-Blog.
+If you would like to know the current state of this project, please visit the [DIscoverIT](https://discoveritapp.wixsite.com/discoverit-4)
+ .